Header Banner

-How To: Boot your computer in safe mode
+How to Boot your computer in safe mode

-Boot your computer in safe mode
+"How to Boot your computer in safe mode" cover image

 A computer's safe mode is useful when fixing problems or saving work after, say, your hard drive malfunctions.
 Safe mode can easily be accessed as your computer starts up and is a useful tool to have in your belt.